Class 2

 Class 9Automation Beyond Code

-• Carnegie Mellon MSR 2026 — 41% permanent increase in code complexity after AI coding tool adoption, speed advantage vanished after 2 months
+• Carnegie Mellon MSR 2026 — 41% permanent increase in code complexity after AI coding tool adoption, speed advantage disappears after 2 months

 • METR 2025 — 16 experienced developers, 19% slower with AI (perceived 20% faster)